Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

    so, recurse to the right child; otherwise, continue to step 3.
 Note that a right child always exists, as the rightmost log entry cannot exceed its maximum lifetime by definition.
-3. Obtain a truncated binary ladder from the current log entry for the target version.
-Verify that the binary ladder terminates in a way that is consistent with previously-inspected log entries.
+3. Obtain a binary ladder from the current log entry for the target version.
+   Accounting for any proofs of inclusion or non-inclusion which were omitted, verify that the binary ladder terminates in a way that is consistent with previously-inspected log entries.
 Specifically, verify that it indicates a maximum version greater than or equal to any log entries to the left, and less than or equal to any log entries to the right.
 4. If the binary ladder stops short of proving the target version is present, recurse to the log entry's right child.
 Otherwise, check if the log entry has